cruncher/CSSPxToRem/README.md

 Usage
 -----

- * Select a bit of CSS
+ * Select a block of CSS
  * Hit ``Cmd-alt-R`` to toggle all selected CSS values between pixels and rems.